 The story of Best Friends is one to be shared with anyone who might be inspired by the power of a belief

-Thirty years ago, a group of people made a leap of faith to realize a vision that they had long shared — to create a sanctuary for abandoned and abused animals.
+Thirty-three years ago, a group of people made a leap of faith to realize a vision that they had long shared — to create a sanctuary for abandoned and abused animals.
 This was the logical extension of the rescue and advocacy work they had been doing for years.
 Little did they appreciate that their endeavor would catapult them to the forefront of a fledging movement to end the killing of 17 million dogs and cats who were dying in our nation’s shelters annually at that time.
 With little money, no master plan, few construction skills and countless lives hanging in the balance, they set out to address a local aspect of a much larger problem.
 What they created instead was the largest no-kill animal sanctuary in the world and a national movement to end the killing of companion animals.

 Looking back now, it was a watershed moment for animal welfare.
 Yet to the founders of Best Friends Animal Society, it wasn’t about carving a place or moment in history, it was simply about doing the right thing for creatures who could not speak or act on their own behalf.
 The founders sought a meaningful spiritual life and they held to an understanding that the spiritual is expressed through kindness to those most in need — the animals and the earth.

 Today, the number of animals being killed in our nation’s shelters is down to approximately 2 million annually.
 It’s still a problem.
 Yet the work inspired by the founders of Best Friends has yielded a movement to Save Them All, creating a significant cultural shift in how animals are treated.
 That movement, rooted in the simple notions of right versus wrong, kindness over killing, individual value over faceless numbers, has taken hold in all corners of the country, from Los Angeles to Salt Lake City to Brown County, Indiana.
 Today, over 200 communities around the country are considered “no kill.”